What is Documentation?

 Even after the document is complete, the writer’s work is not necessarily finished.
 Several kinds of documents, particularly project plans, and reports on long-term research, can require consistent updates that address changes to the topic or the writer’s understanding of it.
 If a document becomes outdated, it becomes less useful.

-Documentation ensures that important information is kept secure and usable.
-Considering how much of society requires information to function, the necessity of documentation should be clear.
+So, why is documentation important?
+The importance of documentation is that it ensures critical information is kept secure and usable.
+Considering how much of society requires information to function, the necessity of these documents should be clear.
 No matter what work a person or organization does, they should not neglect documentation.

 Professional Documentation Services with Essential Data